Switching to a Career in Tech

 As soon as you’re 18, you have to make one of the most important decisions of your life: what will you do for a living?

 Some people make the right choice and find themselves in their dream job a few years later.
-Others aren’t that lucky and are stuck working in a career that isn’t at all what they imagined it would be.
+Others aren’t that lucky and are stuck working in a career that isn’t exactly what they imagined it would be.
 And I use the word “stuck” because that’s exactly how it feels.
-You think, “Hey, I committed to this field years ago, spent endless hours studying for exams, how can I throw all that away?!”
+You think, “Hey, I committed to this field years ago and spent endless hours studying for exams; how can I throw all that away?!”

 Time for a Change!

 After getting my Biology degree, I was in my third year working in a microbiology lab when I realized I wasn’t happy.
 Being a biologist wasn’t how I’d pictured it.
 The days felt repetitive and the work wasn’t very exciting at all.

 I remember at some point, a thought that had never crossed my mind before suddenly wouldn’t go away: what if I actually did something about it?
 I didn’t know many people who’d made such a big change after getting a degree, so I wasn’t sure that it was something you could or should be doing at all — it felt kind of wrong!